wazuh/wazuh-documentation/source/installation-guide/index.rst

 - ``Wazuh API``: this component provides an interface to manage and monitor the configuration and deployment status of the Wazuh agents and the Wazuh managers.
 It is also used by the Wazuh web interface, which is a Kibana plugin.

 - ``Filebeat``: is a lightweight shipper for forwarding the Wazuh manager alerts to Elasticsearch.
+This guide will install ``Filebeat-oss``, which is fully open source and `Apache 2.0-licensed`.

 - ``Elasticsearch``: is a highly scalable full-text search and analytics engine.
 It will store all the alerts sent by the Wazuh manager.